PeckLiu2017/NeighborhoodMap/README.md

 ### Install and Running

-On your computer, type this line in your terminal:
+If you use MacOS, on your computer, type this line in your terminal:

 ```
 git clone https://github.com/PeckLiu2017/NeighborhoodMap.git